Living

-The best mattress protector acts as a barrier between your bed and your body, wicking away sweat, spills and stains while keeping dust, dirt and dander out of your mattress.
-You can get a good mattress protector for less than $100, which is a small price to pay to prolong the life of your mattress.
+The best mattress protector acts as a barrier between your bed and your body, wicking away sweat, spills, and stains while keeping dust, dirt, dander, and pests, such as bed bugs, out of your mattress.
+You can get a good mattress protector for less than $100, which is a small price to pay to prolong the life of your mattress, although you can expect to pay around $200 for top-of-the-range options, which will be money well spent if it caters to your more specific needs.

-Below, you'll find a bite-size summary of each mattress protector, outlining the most important pros and cons.
-If you want to learn more about a particular mattress, keep scrolling, or skip to that section by pressing 'read more below'.
-There, you'll find a list of the need-to-know specs along with the details of our testing experience.
+Below, you'll find a bite-size summary of each mattress protector, outlining the key pros and cons.
+To learn more about a particular mattress protector, keep scrolling, or skip to that section by pressing 'read more below'.
+There, you'll find a list of the need-to-know specs along with the further details of how we test mattress protectors.

 Specifications